General Studies Program

 The following criteria must be satisfied towards completion of the Certificate of General Studies (CGS)

-English Composition Elective (3 hours) | ||
+English Composition Elective (3 hours)

-Fine Arts Elective (3 hours) | ||
+Fine Arts Elective (3 hours)

-Behavioral Science Elective (3 hours) | ||
+Behavioral Science Elective (3 hours)

-Natural Science Elective (3 hours) | ||
+Natural Science Elective (3 hours)

-General Education Elective (3 hours) | ||
+General Education Elective (3 hours)

 Elective Courses (required towards completion of AGS):

 The Associate of General Studies (AGS) degree consists of 30 required credits in specific general education courses identified above in the Certificate of General Studies.
-The remaining 30 degree credits are electives which should be selected with consideration of your ultimate educational goal.
+The remaining 30 degree credits are electives that should be selected with consideration of your ultimate educational goal.
 Any credit-bearing college-level course is applicable towards the elective course section of the AGS.
-If your ultimate goal is to transfer to a university, it is recommended that you choose elective credits, in consultation with an advisor, that will be transferable towards your intended major at the university.
+Students should carefully choose electives collaboratively with an academic advisor.

-Students may consider consulting the NTCC University Transfer Pathways webpage for additional guidance on transferable courses and for information related to transfer agreements between NTCC and other universities.
+If your ultimate goal is to transfer to a university, you are encouraged to review the NTCC University Transfer Pathways webpage for additional guidance on transferable courses and for information related to transfer agreements between NTCC and other universities.

 Special Comments:

-- Anticipated program length for the completion of the highest level exit point is 2 years.
+• Anticipated program length for the completion of the highest level exit point is 2 years.

-- Program requirements must be completed with a programmatic grade point average of 2.0 or higher and grade of "C" or higher in all applicable coursework.
+• Program requirements must be completed with a programmatic grade point average of 2.0 or higher and grade of "C" or higher in all applicable coursework.